simple-login/app/README.md

 sudo systemctl reload nginx
 ```

 At this step, you should also setup the SSL for Nginx.
-[Certbot](https://certbot.eff.org/instructions) can be a good option if you want a free SSL certificate.
+[Here's our guide how](./docs/ssl.md).

 ### Enjoy!